Mahesh Dattani

 He is the first playwright in English to be awarded the Sahitya Akademi Award.
 His plays have been directed by eminent directors like Arvind Gaur, Alyque Padamsee and Lillete Dubey.

+Dattani makes a bold move when he chooses to address the issues concerning gender discrimination.
+His writings then become important when you wish to explore how deeply certain stereotypes are rooted in society.

 Early life and background

 Mahesh Dattani was born in Bangalore to Gujarati parents.
 He went to Baldwin Boys High School and then went on to join St. Joseph's College, Bangalore.

-Dattani is a graduate in History, Economics and Political Science.
-He completed his post-graduate in Marketing and Advertising Management because he wanted to become a copywriter.
+Dattani is a graduate in history, economics and political science.
+He completed his post-graduation in Marketing and Advertising Management because he wanted to become a copywriter.
 He worked with the Bangalore Little Theatre, where his first role was in Utpal Dutt's Surya Shikhar.

 After reading Edward Albee's play Who's Afraid of Virginia Woolf? early in his life, he became interested in writing.
 He was also influenced by Gujarati playwright Madhu Rye's Kumarni Agashi and developed an interest in play writing.

 Career

 Mahesh Dattani began his career as a copywriter in an advertising firm.
 In 1986, he wrote his first full-length play, Where There's a Will, and since 1995, he has been working as a full-time theatre professional.
 He has also worked with his father in the family business.

 Dattani is also a film director.
 His debut film is Mango Souffle, adapted from one of his plays.
 He also wrote and directed the movie Morning Raaga.

-Mahesh Dattani appeared as a guest on the podcast, The Literary City with Ramjee Chandran.